 AURA helps consumers to access the history of luxury products and their proof of authenticity.
 Many of the LVMH brands, like Louis Vuitton and Parfums Christian Dior, are presently involved and more of its products, along with other luxury groups, will be added to the platform later.
 For Louis Vuitton, AURA is the result of the traceability programme that was launched more than three years ago.

-A consortium model was implemented by the AURA team wherein any luxury brand can become a full member.
+A consortium model was implemented by the AURA team whereby any luxury brand can become a full member.
 This model makes sure that the possibilities of the technology should be accessed by all, while maintaining flexibility to address the specific needs of each luxury brand.

 Last year, French startup Arianee launched the first luxury protocol that records all genuine products of value.
 The system involves a public blockchain, which anybody can read, and then trade tokens, but only brands are allowed to issue the tokens.
+The company showcased its solution at the Blockchain Expo event, and discussed the issues brands and consumers face with The Block in a video interview (below).

 Interested in hearing more in person?
 Find out more at the Blockchain Expo World Series, Global, Europe and North America.